Robertk440/crank/readme.md

 	* Utilities: Helper classes galore - from background and foreground colours to nudging will margin and padding classes

 ### JavaScript
+* Modular pattern based on singleton and modular JS structures
+* Private closure based
+* Initialisation function utilised as kickstarter
+* Focus on reusability and cleanliness

 ## Features
 * AngularJS - Includes a base project structure to build Angular apps